Daylight and Moonlight

 Literary Devices

 Longfellow makes use of several literary devices in ‘Daylight and Moonlight.’
 These include but are not limited to enjambment, caesura, and similes.
 The latter is a comparison between two things using “like” or “as.”
-For example, in the first stanza, the poet says that they say the moon “Sailing high, but faint and white, / As a schoolboy’s paper kite.”
+For example, in the first stanza, the poet says that they see the moon “Sailing high, but faint and white, / As a schoolboy’s paper kite.”
 The moon is compared to a kite, faintly visible, high in the sky.
 There are several other examples, such as at the end of the second stanza.

 Enjambment is a common formal device that’s used when a poet cuts off a line before its natural stopping point.
 For example, the transition between lines two and three of the first stanza as well as lines three and four of the second stanza.
 Readers have to jump down to the following lines in order to find out what happens next.